austinnash80/project0/readme.md

 If you do not want to enter player names select the 'quick play' game and you can begin with Player 1 using 'X' and Player 2 using 'O'.

+To reset the board select the 'Rest Game' button

+To reset the score and select new player click the 'Reset Players' button

 #### Prerequisites
 Nothing needs to be installed or downloaded to play.